-As the 2017 is coming to an end it is time to sum up what exciting have been happening this year in the hostel industry.
-Without a doubt the industry is blooming, and for the past 2 years we could see the rise of the boutique and up-scale hostels.
+As 2017 is coming to an end it is time, to sum up, what exciting has been happening this year in the hostel industry.
+Without a doubt, the industry is booming, and for the past 2 years, we could see the rise of the boutique and up-scale hostels.

-And let’s be honest – hosteliers around the world are so busy with everyday management of their properties that it’s hard to keep up to date with all the hostel news and trends.
-Especially if we talk about the fast developing and changing tourism industry and a hostel sector.
+And let’s be honest – hosteliers around the world are so busy with the everyday management of their properties that it’s hard to keep up to date with all the hostel news and trends.
+Especially if we talk about the fast-developing and changing tourism industry and a hostel sector.

-So let’s go through the most interesting events of the 2017.
+So let’s go through the most interesting events of 2017.

 JANUARY – FEBRUARY

-- The first month of the 2017 kicked of with some hostel events: Hostelworld Conference in Dublin and the STAY WYSE in Amsterdam.
+- The first month of 2017 kicked off with some hostel events: Hostelworld Conference in Dublin and the STAY WYSE in Amsterdam.

-- As the 2017 has been announced by UN as the year of Sustainable Tourism for Development, HI USA launched a campaign to raise awareness among travellers about sustainable tourism, called ‘Pack your Impact’.
+- 2017 has been announced by the UN as the Year of Sustainable Tourism for Development.
+HI USA launched a campaign to raise awareness among travellers about sustainable tourism, called ‘Pack your Impact’.

 - Meininger group opens its first hostel in Leipzig.

 - Generator Hostels sold to Queensgate Investments for €450m.